Queries: The Zoë Pagnamenta Agency / 45 Main St. #850, Brooklyn, NY 11201 http://www.zpagency.com

 In my work as a scholar, writer, journalist, teacher, and curator, I’ve held up what I call “the art of the crossfade” as a kind of goalpost of intellectual investigation, public engagement, and scholarly practice to which I continue to aspire.
 To be a good crossfader, one must toggle and slide, always focused on points of connection and intersections between different identities, cultures, communities, publics, platforms, disciplines, institutions, and ways of interpreting, and living in, the world.
 A crossfader must work with an original and creatively assembled archive of materials, then aim to create unexpected publics, juggling and balancing divergent sources in the making of new communities.
 Most of all, a crossfader listens for the edges, not the centers, the borders and interstices, those challenging regions where suture exists in the face of division and separation.
 I study crossfaders and learn from crossfaders, be they musicians or activists or scholars or poets (or those gifted and inspired enough to be all at once), but I also strive to be a crossfader.
 I strive to be a scholar who crossfades disciplines, who slides between and creates conversations between multiple publics, who diligently works with archives in order to animate them in new ways, and who follows historical and critical clues to excavate and learn from points of intersection.

 I hold a PhD in Ethnic Studies from UC Berkeley and am a Professor in the Annenberg School for Communication and Journalism and the Department of American Studies and Ethnicity at the University of Southern California, where I direct the Popular Music Project of the Norman Lear Center.
+In 2023, I was named the inaugural Vice Provost for the Arts at USC.

 Photo: Jeremy Deputat